soedinglab/MAGma/README.md

 ## MAGma
-MAGma is a tool to maximize the yield of Metagenome-Assembled Genomes (MAGs) through Merging and reAssembly.
+MAGma is a tool to maximize the yield of Metagenome-Assembled Genomes (MAGs) through bin Merging and reAssembly.

 ## Example run